The Big Picture On Negotiating With Contractors for Real Estate Projects:

 Dealing with contractors is one of the hardest parts of investing in real estate.

 In fact, according to Remodeling Magazine’s 2019 home renovation report, not a single home renovation had a positive return on investment.
-All cost more than they added to the home in value.
+All costs are more than what they add to the home in value.

-Which means they need to learn how to negotiate with contractors, and how to manage contractors through completion of the project.
-It’s one of the most important skills real estate investors ever learn.
+This means they need to learn how to negotiate with contractors and how to manage them until the project is completed.
+It’s one of the most important skills real estate investors have ever learned.

-Here are 12 tips to help you negotiate with contractors more effectively, and get great work for a low price.
+Here are useful tips to help you negotiate with contractors more effectively and get great work for a low price.

 1. Start Building Relationships with Contractors Before You Need Them